Flank/flank-dashboard/readme.md

 ### Dart Cloud Functions

 A `Dart Cloud Functions` is a serverless backend code deployed on Firebase that simplifies data managing for other Metrics components.

+### Sentry

+A `Sentry` service helps to store any logs and monitor runtime errors.

+Sentry is optional and may not be configured during deployment.

 The following diagram demonstrates the relationships between the above constitutes of Metrics: